ebi-gene-expression-group/bulk-recalculations/README.md

 ./run_sorting_hat_test_data.sh EXPS_DIR
 ```

-The experiments path contains one or more directories with Atlas accession names E-* (e.g. E-MTAB-5577), having at least congifuration files in xml format after curation process.
+The experiments path contains one or more directories with Atlas accession names E-* (e.g. E-MTAB-5577), having at least configuration files in xml format after curation process.

 Optionally, worflow execution can be tailored to specifc accessions or species by defining these variables in the sorting hat script.